Adelheid Popp: 19th century

-Popp became active in the Social Democratic Workers Party, and in 1891 she became the party's first female public speaker and official delegate.
-In 1891, Popp joined the Working Women's Educational Association, which was founded by women active in the social democratic movement in 1890.
+Dworschak became active in the Social Democratic Workers Party, and in 1891 she became the party's first female public speaker and official delegate.
+In 1891, Dworschak joined the Working Women's Educational Association, which was founded by women active in the social democratic movement in 1890.
 She would give her first speech at a meeting for the association, inspired by a speaker describing women's working conditions.
-Popp stood up and shared her own experiences and demanded the need for women's education.
+Dworschak stood up and shared her own experiences and demanded the need for women's education.
 After her impromptu speech, the audience, mainly men, applauded and requested written copies of the speech.
 She became the editor-in-chief of the social women's newspaper, Die Arbeiterinnenzeitung, in October 1892.
-In 1893 she organized the first strike for women's clothing workers in Vienna.
-In 1894 she would marry Julius Popp.
+In 1893, when Dworschak appeared at the International Socialist Workers Congress, Dworschak was considered a "Wunderkind" and was admired by prestigious socialists Victor Adler, August Bebel, and Friedrich Engels.
+Dworschak organized the first strike for women's clothing workers in Vienna.